COVID-19 SURVEILLANCE REPORTS

--The proportion of respiratory or COVID-19 hospitalisations in all ages is decreasing but remains at a very high level among individuals aged ≥20 years.
+-The proportion of respiratory or COVID-19 hospitalisations in all ages is decreasing but remains at the very high level among individuals aged 20-49 years.

 -Percentage of general practitioner and emergency department visits coded as respiratory is also declining.

--The 2020 Influenza season has not started, only one detection of influenza A(H1N1)pdm09 has been made in week 24 (week starting 8 June 2020), since the localised outbreak of influenza A(H1N1)pdm09 and to a lesser extent influenza B(Victoria) in the Western Cape Province, in the first three months of the year.
+-The 2020 influenza season has not yet started.
+Only one detection of influenza A(H1N1)pdm09 has been made in week 24 (week starting 8 June 2020), since the localised outbreak of influenza A(H1N1)pdm09 and to a lesser extent influenza B(Victoria) in the Western Cape Province, in the first three months of the year.

--The decreasing trend in percentage testing positive continued, from a peak of 31.4% in week 29 to 11.4% in week 37.
-Percentages testing positive remained ≥20% in Northern Cape and Free State, were between 10-19% in North West, Mpumalanga and Limpopo, and were <10% in Gauteng, KwaZulu-Natal, Western Cape and Eastern Cape.
+-Percentage testing positive has been decreasing weekly since the peak of 31.3% in week 29.
+In week 41 the percentage testing positive continued to decrease to 9.9%.
+Percentages testing positive were ≥20% in Northern Cape and Free State, between 10-19% in North West, Mpumalanga and Limpopo, and <10% in Gauteng, KwaZulu-Natal, Western Cape and Eastern Cape.